-> 4. If you have not already done so, you will need to take the GRE general exam.
+4. If you have not already done so, you will need to take the GRE general exam unless you are applying for Spring for Fall 2021 admission.
+We have waived the GRE requirement for those semesters due to the COVID-19 pandemic.
 Arrange to have your official scores sent to Texas Tech University.
 There is no minimum score requirement, although we prefer a score of at least 300 on the GRE (verbal and quantitative combined).
 If you have taken the GRE exam within the last five years, you may have these scores submitted instead.

 6. Your application must include a statement of purpose that explains your motivations for applying to our program and highlight your reasons for pursuing a graduate degree in anthropology.
 Also, please discuss why you feel our program is a good fit for you and list your long-term academic goals.